 Joseph W Handley, Jr, is the president of Asian Access and the Lausanne Movement’s co-catalyst for leadership development.
 Previously he was the founding director of Azusa Pacific University’s Office of World Mission and lead mission pastor at Rolling Hills Covenant Church.

-Micaela Braithwaite is responsible for internal communications at Lausanne, working with the communications team.
+Micaela Braithwaite assists the Lausanne communications team to tell the stories of what God is doing around the world.
 She completed her honours degree in theology at the Baptist Theological College of Southern Africa, where she has also lectured a course in Bible languages.
 She and her husband live in Johannesburg, South Africa.